 - How can they get to know one another and build a positive rapport?

 - What will allow them to feel confident to discuss and interact?

 - What will engage them AND allow me to learn about them at the same time?

-Once I have tackled these components of the first day, I can move on with read alouds, reader’s theater scripts, and other “Getting to Know” one another activities that engage my students and cause the first week to fly by.
+Once I have tackled these components on the first day, I can move on with reader’s workshop, a reader’s theater script, and other “Getting to Know” one another activities that engage my students and cause the first week to fly by.
 I wish you the best of luck as you tackle your first day of the year.
 Enjoy the day and your amazing crew of students.
 Before we know it, we are gearing up for the end of the first quarter and conferences.

 All the best to you and your students! #havethebestyearever